 Essential Element: Approaches of Hermeneutics

 Additive/Variant Analysis: This variant statement is (which could serve as an additive), one as well as an outlier, pushing it over the line to be classified as variant.
-The statement that one could determine as the deciding factor suggests that Gadamer’s insights don’t provide an improved method.
+The statement one could determine as the deciding factor suggests that Gadamer’s insights don’t provide an improved method.
 One could argue that any method other than the status quo, depending on the interpretation of it is an improvement.
 Furthermore, if Gadamer’s approach influences people to be more intellectual in interpreting the text, that in and of itself is an improvement.

 Contextualization: There is good reason to believe that Gadamer’s approach to hermeneutics has been studied by nearly all of us who attend seminary.
 His methods and philosophy have had a major impact not only on biblical interpretation but on interpreting various strands of text.